The different types of pension

 Hopefully that’s helped clear up how pensions work.
 Elsewhere, it’s important to bear in mind that pensions benefit from tax relief.
 You can find more about this on our dedicated page on pensions tax relief.

-PensionBee can locate and transfer your old pensions into a brand new PensionBee plan that you can manage easily online.
+PensionBee can combine and transfer your old pensions into a brand new PensionBee plan that you can manage easily online.
 PensionBee pensions are defined contribution personal pensions, and they’re managed by the world’s biggest money managers.
-Find out more about PensionBee or sign up now.
+Find out more about PensionBee’s vision or sign up to PensionBee now.